Skip to main contentSkip to footer

 Part 1: Testing Pyramid

-Finding the right test mix: from unit to e2e
+Finding the right test mix: from unit to e2e by Alexander.

 We started with the fundamentals: how do you build a healthy test strategy without over-investing in UI tests or skipping unit coverage?
 We explored how to balance unit, integration, and end-to-end tests, what the trade-offs are, and how to avoid the classic pitfalls.
 The outcome: clearer decisions on where to place which tests — and why.